wswartzendruber/hlg-tools/README.md

 Regarding the second point above, HLG is inherently easy here because its gamma curve was designed for it.
 That is, a HLG video signal can be naively displayed on a SDR device with more acceptable results.
-However, since HLG *does* define a fixed reference white level, HLG-aware players can modify the picture accordingly.
+Additionally, since HLG *does* define a fixed reference white level, HLG-aware players can modify the picture accordingly.
 The end result is that given the combination of a correctly mastered (or converted) HLG stream and a HLG-aware player, it can be extremely difficult to tell that the picture wasn't natively mastered for SDR.
 Some players are also good at downconverting BT.2020 color to BT.709 color as a part of this process.
 MPV is one such player.

 # How It Works